P-p-H-d/mlib/README.md

 A type representing a mutex.

-##### void m\_mutex\_init(mutex)
+##### void m\_mutex\_init(m\_mutex\_t mutex)

-Initialize the variable mutex of type m\_mutex\_t.
+Initialize the variable mutex and sets it to the unlocked position.
 If the initialization fails, the program aborts.
+Only one thread shall initialize the mutex.

-##### void m\_mutex\_clear(mutex)
+##### void m\_mutex\_clear(m\_mutex\_t mutex)

-Clear the variable mutex of type m\_mutex\_t.
+Clear the variable mutex.
-If the variable is not initialized, the behavior is undefined.
+Only one thread shall clear the mutex.

-##### void m\_mutex\_lock(mutex)
+##### void m\_mutex\_lock(m\_mutex\_t mutex)

-Lock the variable mutex of type m\_mutex\_t for exclusive use.
+Lock the variable mutex for exclusive use.
-If the variable is not free, it will wait indefinitely until it is.
+If the mutex is not unlocked, it will wait indefinitely until it is.
-If the variable is not initialized, the behavior is undefined.
+The mutex shall not be already locked.

-##### void m\_mutex\_unlock(mutex)
+##### void m\_mutex\_unlock(m\_mutex\_t mutex)

-Unlock the variable mutex of type m\_mutex\_t for exclusive use.
+Unlock the variable mutex for exclusive use.
-If the variable is not locked, the behavior is undefined.
-If the variable is not initialized, the behavior is undefined.
+The mutex shall not be already unlocked.

 #### m\_cond\_t

-A type representing a conditional variable, used within a mutex section.
+A type representing a conditional variable, which shall be used within a mutex section.

 ##### void m\_cond\_init(m\_cond\_t cond)

-Initialize the conditional variable cond of type m\_cond\_t.
+Initialize the conditional variable cond.
 If the initialization failed, the program aborts.
+Only one thread shall init the conditional variable.

 ##### void m\_cond\_clear(m\_cond\_t cond)

-Clear the variable cond of type m\_cond\_t.
+Clear the variable cond.
 If the variable is not initialized, the behavior is undefined.
+Only one thread shall clear the conditional variable.

 ##### void m\_cond\_signal(m\_cond\_t cond)

-Within a mutex exclusive section, signal that the event associated to the variable cond of type m\_cond\_t has occurred to at least a single thread.
+Signal that the event associated to the variable cond has occurred to at least a single thread.
-If the variable is not initialized, the behavior is undefined.
+All usage of this conditional variable shall be done within the same mutex exclusve section.

 ##### void m\_cond\_broadcast(m\_cond\_t cond)

-Within a mutex exclusive section, signal that the event associated to the variable cond of type m\_cond\_t has occurred to all waiting threads.
+Signal that the event associated to the variable cond has occurred to all waiting threads.
-If the variable is not initialized, the behavior is undefined.
+All usage of this conditional variable shall be done within the same mutex exclusve section.

 ##### void m\_cond\_wait(m\_cond\_t cond, m\_mutex\_t mutex)

-Within a mutex exclusive section defined by mutex, wait indefinitely for the event associated to the variable cond of type m\_cond\_t to occur.
+Wait indefinitely for the event associated to the variable cond to occur.
 IF multiple threads wait for the same event, which thread to awoken is not specified.
-If any variable is not initialized, the behavior is undefined.
+All usage of this conditional variable shall be done within the mutex exclusve section.

 #### m\_thread\_t